 It is more important to focus on the quality of brushing rather than the brush you use.
 The aim is to clean both teeth and gums, without doing any harm to either.

-There is, of course, a different technique for brushing with an electric toothbrush rather than a manual one.
-With an electric toothbrush, there is no need to move the brush back and forth or in a circular motion – simply hold it in place on the surface of the tooth and let the power of the toothbrush move the bristles and do the work.
+The technique for brushing with an electric toothbrush is different to using a manual toothbrush.
+With an electric toothbrush the power makes the bristles move – there is no need to move the brush back and forth or in a circular motion – simply hold it in place on the surface of the tooth at the gum line and let the power do the work.

 Whatever you use, take the time to brush each surface of every tooth – outside, inside and biting surface.
 Click here to watch our demo video.
 Spend at least two minutes brushing at night time and one other time of the day.
 This equates to brushing each surface for approximately 1.5 seconds (the time it takes to count of five).